jmbradley/Tether/README.md

-# Tether Radio - Working on implementation of a couple of ideas.
-Also using LESS.
+# Tether Radio Podcast -

+Developing this as a solo project to mirror the front-end skill portion of curriculum at LS.